Average GP Earnings

 NHS England require that the net earnings of doctors engaged in the practice is publicised by 31 March 2022.
 It should be noted that the prescribed method of calculating earnings is misleading because it takes no account of how much time doctors spend working in the practice and it cannot be used for any judgement about GP earnings, nor to make any comparisons with other practices.

 As this is an average figure it cannot meaningfully be compared with figures from other GP surgeries as they may have a different number of full time and part-time GPs.
 For example if they have lots of GPs working just 1 day per week their figure will be much lower - even though they may be paying higher salaries...
 This figure in no way indicates the level of funding or the level of costs that the surgery requires to function.

-For the Partners / Owners of the surgery they have unlimited liability - which means that they lose everything if there are issues with the surgery (unlike limited companies)
+The Partners / Owners of the surgery have unlimited financial liability - which means that they lose everything if there are issues with the surgery finances (unlike limited companies)